jtarchie/github-pullrequest-resource/README.md

 * `api_endpoint`: *Optional.* If the repository is located on a GitHub Enterprise instance you need to specify the base api endpoint (e.g. "https://\<hostname\>/api/v3/").

-* `every`: *Optional* If set to `true`, it will override the `check` step so every pull request can be iterated through, without relying on a status being on it.
-This feature should only be used in concourse version 1.2.x and higher and the [`version: every`](http://concourse.ci/get-step.html#get-version).

 * `disable_forks`: *Optional.* If set to `true`, it will filter out pull requests that were created via users that forked from your repo.

 * `username`: *Optional.* Username for HTTP(S) auth when pulling/pushing.
   This is needed when only HTTP/HTTPS protocol for git is available (which does not support private key auth)